nalann/readingisgood/README.md

 **2** You can find postman export into **"/docs/Postman"** folder

-**3** Client Credential is used for bearer authentication.
+**3** Client Credential is used for authentication.
 You can find credential information into Postman export.

 **4** Unit test coverage is 55.7%